 - Hetzner: A "storage box" that includes support for Borg

 Additionally, rsync.net has a compatible storage offering, but does not fund borgmatic development or hosting.

 After you install borgmatic, generate a sample configuration file:

 that's not in your system

-PATH.
+PATH (see above).
 Try looking in

 either need to set the borgmatic

 of the Borg Quick Start for more info.